 The headphones will automatically pair and sync to smart phone devices.
 They can be connected wireless to two Bluetooth devices at the same time for listening convenience.
 The wireless range for connectivity is also notable depending on the signal strength.
 It can range from 64 to 231 feet.

 The headphones do come with a 3.5mm cable for a wired connection if desired or if your AKG N60 NC Wireless headphones are running low on battery life.

 There are basic hand controls that are built in the bottom of the ear cups for power, sync, volume and track control.
 The control buttons are intuitive in their location and design, making it difficult to mistake volume for “next track” buttons like on some wireless headphones.
 The playback button doubles as the call answer switch.
 The hand controls are switches rather than buttons, making them easier to use, but they do not offer audio cues like buttons do.

 8. GRADO Prestige Series Wired Open-Back Stereo Headphones

-While their fit may not be ideal for smaller heads, their light weight is appealing for comfort and long listening sessions.
+While their fit may not be ideal for smaller heads, their lightweight is appealing for comfort and long listening sessions.
 The Grado GW100’s are not an overwhelmingly impressive headphone, but they do offer a unique open back design style for wireless listening and great sound quality.
-Grado is well known for their wired headphones, and the Grado GW100’s are their first attempt at wireless headphones.
+Grado is well known for its wired headphones, and the Grado GW100’s are their first attempt at wireless headphones.